mooomooomooo/quiz/README.md

 ## quiz

-this quizzes you on your multiplication
+This tests you on your math skills :)